short-matthew-f/tutorials/hash_tutorial.md

 end
 ```

 So, let's dissect what we expect as input first.
-Here, my_method takes two inputs, a name and an options hash.  options = {} will allow us to only call the method with a name, and provide the empty hash to the variable options if we do.
+Here, my_method takes two inputs, a name and an options hash.
+The argument `options = {}` sets a default empty hash for `options` if none is supplied, and thus will allow us to call the method with only the name.
 Here's are some valid inputs:

 ```ruby
 my_method("Matthew") # I'm not talking to you right now.